MobilityData/gtfs-realtime-validator/README.md

    </dependency>
 ~~~

+## Projects based on this validator
+- The [French national access point to transport data](https://transport.data.gouv.fr/) is hosting a web interface of this validator available at [transport.data.gouv.fr/validation](https://transport.data.gouv.fr/validation?type=gtfs-rt).
+It can validate data using GTFS and GTFS Realtime URLs, and display the results.

 ## Acknowledgements

 This project was initially created by the [Center for Transportation Research](https://www.cutr.usf.edu/) at the University of South Florida.